 I’m so amazed and in awe of what my body did.
 It grew an awesome tiny human.
 A perfect, gorgeous, spunky little lady with the sweetest personality (ask me again about the sweet personality in 13 years).
 And now it makes what it needs to nourish her, keep her healthy and double her size.
 For my skin’s sake, I always knew the importance of treating my body well.
 But I have a deeper respect now for it and am amazed at what it is really capable of.

 I’ve almost accepted that my body will probably never be the same.
-But it has brought us the most beautiful baby in the world so the extra squishiness, the weird lines and veins, the scar and the psoriasis flare its brought on are its new normal.
+But it has brought us the most beautiful baby in the world so the extra squishiness, the weird lines and veins, the surgery scar, and the psoriasis flare its brought on are its new normal.
 It has worked incredibly hard for over 9 months and continues to do so daily especially while my immune system fights itself, so it really deserves to be cut some slack.

 I read an article yesterday that @HuffPostParents shared by a woman named Kara Lawler that really resonated with me.
 Kara vowed to herself that she “won’t sit on the sidelines again.”
 One of the first things that I promised my daughter when she entered this world was that I would never miss a chance to play with her.
 I never want to sit on the sidelines because I’m uncomfortable in my body.
 She deserves to have a confident mommy who is always up to splash in the pool, run around with her in the park, take her on adventures and do a million other things.
 I will remember that promise when I’m feeling insecure about my spotty skin.
 I will remember that promise when I feel a little extra squishy and I will remember that promise when I try to talk myself out of exercising.
 I will teach her to respect her own body and to exercise and nourish it wisely, but also that pizza is awesome and that she should always eat the cookie.